Astra-Mechanica-Inc/CommonTools/README.md

 ## Notice

-Copyright (C) Astra Mechanica Inc. - All Rights Reserved.
+Copyright (C) Astra Mechanica Inc. - All Rights Reserved to the Respective Content Creators.

-Unauthorized copying of this file via any medium is strictly prohibited.
-Proprietary and confidential.

-Written by Guilherme Sant'Clair <gui.sant.93@gmail.com>, September 2021.